-How To Practice Organic Farming
+How To Practice Organic Farming on Howcast

 Understand the basics.
 In organic farming, the use of synthetic pesticides or fertilizers is prohibited.
 Instead, farmers use natural methods to create and maintain healthy soil, control weeds, reduce pests, and manage diseases.